zluo/zluo.github.io/docs/tools/vim/vi_01_navigating.md

 #### Move to begin | end of the line
     0   move to beginning of line
+    ^   move to beginning of non-blank line
     $   move to end of line
+    g_  move to end of non-blank line

 #### Move to begin | end of file